cmroboticsacademy/airc-rl-agent/README.md

 LearningRacer-rl
 ======

 Note: This is a fork of **masato-ka**'s repo.
 We noticed it was a bit out of date, so this is an updated version.
+Also, we have only written it to be used with the JetBot.
+The JetRacer will require modifications to get it to work.
 Here is the original repo link:
 [https://github.com/masato-ka/airc-rl-agent](https://github.com/masato-ka/airc-rl-agent)

 Overview

-This software is able to self learning your AI Robocar by Deep reinforcement learning in few minutes.
+This project allows your AI Robocar to drive on a road using Deep Reinforcement Learning.

 ![demo](content/demo.gif)

-You can use to Real Robocar and DonkeySim [See in](#simulator).
+We have updated these instructions to work with the Jetbot.

 ## 1. Description

-Many DIY self driving car like JetBot or JetRacer, DonkeyCar are  using behavior cloning  by supervised-learning.
+Many DIY self driving cars like JetBot / JetRacer and DonkeyCar are using behavior cloning by supervised-learning.
-The method need much labeled data that is collected by human demonstration.
-Human driving techniques is very important in this case.
+The method needs a large amount of labeled data that must be collected by a human.

-On the other hands, In this software using deep reinforcement learning (DRL).
-That is can earned running behavior automatically through interaction with environment.
-Do not need sample data that is human labelling.
+In this project, we are using Deep Reinforcement Learning (DRL).
+That is, the robot can learn the proper driving behavior automatically through giving rewards when interacting with the environment.
+It does not require sampling and labeling data.

-In addition this software agent can run on the Jetson Nano.
-Why can run on Jetson Nano and short learning time? because using integrate of SAC[soft actor critic] and VAE.
-SAC is a state of the art off-policy reinforcement learning method.
+In addition, this can run on the Jetson Nano - and is relatively efficient at doing so.
+How?
+Well, the Jetson Nano allows this to integrate with Soft Actor Critic (SAC) and VAE.
+SAC is the state-of-the-art off-policy reinforcement learning method.
-In addition VAE train on cloud server beforehand as CNN layer of SAC.(This method called state representation learning) .

-* This method devised by Antonin RAFFIN
+* This method was devised from Antonin RAFFIN's work
     * [Arrafine's Medium blog post](https://towardsdatascience.com/learning-to-drive-smoothly-in-minutes-450a7cdb35f4)
     * [Arrafine's implementsation for Simulator](https://github.com/araffin/learning-to-drive-in-5-minutes)

-* Detail of SAC here:
+* Detail of SAC can be found here:
     * [Google AI blog Soft Actor-Critic: Deep Reinforcement Learning for Robotics](https://ai.googleblog.com/2019/01/soft-actor-critic-deep-reinforcement.html)

 ## 2. Demo

-This demo video showed that JetBot can earned policy of running road under 30 minutes.
-Only using Jetson Nano.
+This demo video shows that the JetBot can learn how to drive on the road in under 30 minutes using only Jetson Nano.

 [![](https://img.youtube.com/vi/j8rSWvcO-s4/0.jpg)](https://www.youtube.com/watch?v=j8rSWvcO-s4)